 Opaque Gemstones

-Soapy water, oil or paraffin is used as a coolant.
-Final shaping usually occurs on a vertical roughly grained carborundum wheel cooled with water.
+Soapy water, oil or paraffin is use as a coolant.
+Final shaping usually occurs on a vertical roughly grain carborundum wheel cooled with water.

 The preferred style of cut for opaque gemstones, heavily included stones or stones displaying “Optical Phenomena” is the “Cabochon” cut.